 There are no forms or charges for appealing.
-However, for an appeal to be valid, appellants (the person/operator making the appeal) are legally required to provide (see paragraphs 2(1) and (2) of Schedule 6 of the 2007 Regulations):
+However, for an appeal to be valid, appellants (the person/operator making the appeal) are legally required to provide the Secretary of State or Welsh Minister with the following (see paragraphs 2(1) and (2) of Schedule 6 of the 2010 Regulations):

-- the appropriate authority written notice of the appeal - a statement of the grounds of appeal; - a copy of any relevant application; - a copy of any relevant environmental permit; - a copy of any relevant correspondence between the appellant and the regulator; - a copy of any decision or notice which is the subject matter of the appeal; and - a statement indicating whether the appellant wishes the appeal to be in the form of a hearing or dealt with by way of written representations.
+- written notice of the appeal - a statement of the grounds of appeal; - a copy of any relevant application; - a copy of any relevant environmental permit; - a copy of any relevant correspondence between the appellant and the regulator; - a copy of any decision or notice which is the subject matter of the appeal; and - a statement indicating whether the appellant wishes the appeal to be in the form of a hearing or dealt with by way of written representations.

-Appellants should state whether any of the information enclosed with the appeal has been the subject of a successful application for confidentiality under regulation 48 of the 2007 Regulations, and provide relevant details - see below.
+Appellants should state whether any of the information enclosed with the appeal has been the subject of a successful application for confidentiality under regulation 48 of the 2010 Regulations, and provide relevant details - see below.
 Unless such information is provided all documents submitted will be open to inspection.